 Sedation is generally regarded as safe, especially when it is done by experienced hands like our dentists.
 Apart from sedation, you will be provided with local anesthesia to eliminate pain and make you feel more comfortable.

 If you feel anxious about getting your tooth infections and other oral problems treated, we can confidently say that you have got nothing to worry about!
-At the Schiff Dental Group, rest assured that we perform painless and comfortable dental procedures for our patients.
+At The Schiff & Moniz Dental Group, rest assured that we perform painless and comfortable dental procedures for our patients.
 You may schedule an appointment with us anytime.